Boy or girl paradox: Bayesian analysis

 where P(A|B) means "probability of A given B".

 P(B|BB) = probability of at least one boy given both are boys = 1.

 P(BB) = probability of both boys = 1/4 from the prior distribution.

 P(B) = probability of at least one being a boy, which includes cases BB and G·B = 1/4 + 1/2 = 3/4.

 Note that, although the natural assumption seems to be a probability of 1/2, so the derived value of 1/3 seems low, the actual "normal" value for P(BB) is 1/4, so the 1/3 is actually a bit higher.

 The paradox arises because the second assumption is somewhat artificial, and when describing the problem in an actual setting things get a bit sticky.
 Just how do we know that "at least" one is a boy?
 One description of the problem states that we look into a window, see only one child and it is a boy.
 This sounds like the same assumption.
 However, this one is equivalent to "sampling" the distribution (i.e. removing one child from the urn, ascertaining that it is a boy, then replacing).
 Let's call the statement "the sample is a boy" proposition "b".
 Now we have:

 The difference here is the P(b), which is just the probability of drawing a boy from all possible cases (i.e. without the "at least"), which is clearly 1/2.

 The Bayesian analysis generalizes easily to the case in which we relax the 50:50 population assumption.
 If we have no information about the populations then we assume a "flat prior", i.e. P(GG) = P(BB) = P(G·B) = 1/3.
 In this case the "at least" assumption produces the result P(BB|B) = 1/2, and the sampling assumption produces P(BB|b) = 2/3, a result also derivable from the Rule of Succession.

-Martingale analysis

-Suppose one had wagered that Mr. Smith had two boys, and received fair odds.
-One pays $1 and they will receive $4 if he has two boys.
-Their wager will increase in value as good news arrives.
-What evidence would make them happier about their investment?
-Learning that at least one child out of two is a boy, or learning that at least one child out of one is a boy?

-The latter is a priori less likely, and therefore better news.
-That is why the two answers cannot be the same.

-Now for the numbers.
-If we bet on one child and win, the value of their investment has doubled.
-It must double again to get to $4, so the odds are 1 in 2.

-On the other hand if one were learn that at least one of two children is a boy, the investment increases as if they had wagered on this question.
-Our $1 is now worth $.
-To get to $4 we still have to increase our wealth threefold.
-So the answer is 1 in 3.